bhaktibuana/centos7-web-server-setup/README.md

 }
 ```

 Maybe you will think that the code is similar to the nginx config code in step number 8.
-The difference are `port number` assign with selected port and `root directory` assign with your project directory that you have been created before
+The difference are `port number` assign with selected port and `root directory` assign with your project directory that you have been created before and add new `location / { ... }` code block

 11 | Finally the final step.
 Link the config file that have been just created on `sites-available` to `sites-enabled` with this following command: